bohendo/blog-content/health/ldl.md

 (Notice my LDL level is well above the reference interval, you should be suspicious that this entire post is just a way for me to rationalize & cope w my own high LDL levels.)

+If you'd like to read more about causes for high LDL levels, check out [my wife's post about her own lipid profile](https://shivhendo.com/high-ldl).

 Lipids are hydrophobic (aka non-polar aka greasy) molecules that don't mix well with water.

 Two lipids stand out as being particularly ubiquitous in your body, and are therefore two of the measurements included in a lipid profile:
 - Cholesterol
 - Triglycerides

-There are other important lipids in your body eg phospholipids that are used to build cell membranes and fat soluble vitamins such as vitamin D but cholesterol and triglycerides are the two most common and most relevant when it comes to getting a high-level overview of your health.
+There are other important lipids in your body eg phospholipids that are used to build cell membranes and fat soluble vitamins such as vitamin D but cholesterol and triglycerides are the two most relevant when it comes to getting a high-level overview of your health.

 Hydrophobic molecules don't mix well with water and your blood is mostly water.
 In order to transport lipids throughout your body without having them condense into sticky fat globules, they are packaged into ships made of lipoproteins, etc. Both water and lipoproteins are more dense than lipids so the bigger the lipid payload is, the less dense a lipoprotein ship is.
 It's reasonable to think of high-density lipoproteins (HDL) as lipid transporters that are mostly empty and low density lipoproteins (LDL) as transporters that are packed full of lipids.